elunna/nerfhack-changelog/README.md

 * All roles start out knowing potions of water, blank scrolls, and scrolls of identify
 * When dropping a container on an altar, the BUC status of all contained items is revealed (NetHack4)
 * Your primary wielded weapon is auto-identified after killing enough monsters with it (Evil)
-* Auto-ID enchantment on weapons we are expert in at XP level 10 and up.
+* Auto-ID enchantment on non-projectile weapons when we are expert in at XP level 10 and up.
 * Auto-ID potions of acid when water explosions result from dipping (xnh)
 * Auto-ID potions of acid when a lichen corpse is dipped into one
 * Auto-ID potions of sickness when they coat a weapon in poison